Bootable USB Guide

 3

-If the boot menu key isn't working — whether you keep missing the timing, the key doesn't seem to do anything, or your keyboard isn't detected early enough — you can boot from USB directly through Windows instead.
-This method works on any Windows 10 or Windows 11 PC and doesn't require pressing any keys at startup.
+If the boot menu won't appear — the timing keeps slipping, the key does nothing, or your keyboard isn't recognized that early — you can start from the USB from inside Windows instead.
+This needs no startup keys and works on any Windows 10 or 11 PC.
+Use either option below.

-5. Select your Beamo USB drive from the list — your PC will reboot directly into it
+5. Pick your Beamo USB drive from the list.
+Your PC restarts straight into it.

 Option B — From the sign-in screen:

-1. Hold the Shift key and click the Power → Restart button on the sign-in screen
+1. Hold the Shift key, then click Power → Restart on the sign-in screen.

 4

-If you see multiple entries for the USB drive (for example "USB Drive" and "USB Drive, Partition 1"), choose Partition 1.
-That's the bootable partition.
+See two entries for the same drive (for example, "USB Drive" and "USB Drive, Partition 1")?
+Choose Partition 1 — that's the one that boots.

 5